christopherbradleybanks/elasticsearch-migrations/README.md

     ```

 This command reverts migrations that have previously been applied.
 Without any options, it will revert the last batch of migrations that were applied.
 If the `[all]` option is set to true, it will reverse all migrations that have been applied, effectively rolling back all changes made by this tool.

+- `migrate:destroy`: Deletes the migration history index

+    Example usage:
+    ```bash
+    elastic-migrate migrate:destroy
+    ```

+This command will remove the history index but will not undo any migrations
 #### Seeds (pending)

 - `seed:make <name>`: Create a new seed file.
 Replace `<name>` with the desired name for your seed file. *Note: this command is currently a stub and not implemented.*